Music Midtown

-Music Midtown is a large music festival that was held in Atlanta, Georgia, United States, annually from 1994 to 2005, and—after a six-year hiatus—returned in 2011.
-During its original run, the festival ran for one weekend each year.
+Music Midtown is a large music festival held in Atlanta, Georgia, annually from 1994 to 2005, after which it returned in 2011 following a six-year hiatus.
+The festival ran consecutively from 2011-2019 with a cancellation in 2020 due to the COVID-19 pandemic.
+The festival returned briefly in 2021, before a cancellation in 2022.
+In May 2023, it was announced that Music Midtown would return.
+The festival runs for one weekend each year, typically in September.
 The event drew in excess of 300,000 attendees per year during its peak years.

-Music Midtown started as a two-day event with three stages.
-It later grew to a three-day event.
-During the years that the festival had a three-day run, the event had six main stages.
+The festival began as a two-day event with three stages, and later grew to a three-day event with six main stages.
 Each of these stages were typically sponsored by a local Atlanta radio station and were used to present dozens of bands playing a wide variety of musical genres.
-Due to a decline in attendance and rising expenses after the 2005 Music Midtown, promoters placed the festival on hiatus in 2006.
-The hiatus ran through 2010.
-The festival returned as a one-day event in 2011 and then expanded to its current two-day format in 2012.
-On August 1, 2022 the festival was cancelled by the organizers.
-Media reports said this was because of the current state gun laws which prevented the organizers from banning firearms at the event, which is held in a public park.
+Due to a decline in attendance and rising expenses after the 2005 festival, promoters placed the festival on hiatus in 2006.

+In 2011, the festival returned as a one-day event, and expanded to a two-day format the following year.
+On August 1, 2022 the festival was cancelled due to Georgia gun laws preventing organizers from banning firearms at the event, which was held in a public park.
+Upon the return of the festival in 2023, it was announced the event would now take place over 3-days and occurred from September 15–17, 2023.